NyronW/MinimalEndpoints/README.md

 * RoutePrefixOverride: This property is used to override the default route prefix, if it was configured at startup.
 * Filters: Use this property to add filters to all endpoints.
 Only the ProducesResponseType attribute is currently supported for global filters
 * RateLimitingPolicyName:  This property is used to assign a rate limiting policy to an endpoint.
 The policy must be configured in the app startup.
+* RouteName:  This property is used to assign a route name to an endpoint.
+This value is used when creating calling Results.CreateAtRoute(string routeName, object routeValue).

 ```csharp